 History:

 The distinction between concrete and abstract concepts has been recognized in philosophy and linguistics for centuries.
-Ancient philosophers like Plato explored the nature of abstract concepts, arguing that they exist independently of the physical world.
-In linguistics, the categorization of nouns into concrete and abstract types has been a fundamental aspect of grammatical analysis.
+Think about it: ancient philosophers like Plato explored the nature of abstract concepts, arguing that they exist independently of the physical world.
+Day to day, in linguistics, the categorization of nouns into concrete and abstract types has been a fundamental aspect of grammatical analysis.
 Early grammarians recognized that nouns could refer to both tangible entities and intangible ideas, and they developed systems for classifying nouns accordingly.

 Essential Concepts: